sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/courses/uc/module04hashTables/10universalFamilyOfHashFunctions.md

 * Explain the impact of a hash function.
   * Should the example image(s) go here?
-* Explain: How do we intentionally choose time efficiency over space (the trade off, priority) and why.
+* Explain: How do we intentionally choose time efficiency over space (the trade-off, priority) and why?
 * Images?
 Showing a good and a bad hash function (impact) examples?
   * Too much wasted space (Almost double or maybe triple?).
-  * Too much collisions.
-(All the elements go to the same index).
+  * Too many collisions.
+(All the elements go to the same index.)
+* Do we need to prove that the collision probability is at most $\frac{1}{m}$?

 ## Terminologies